KeldenPDorji/SWE_SWS101/SWS/caps/cap1/report.md

 This module exploits a vulnerability in PHP CGI when run as a FastCGI process.
 The vulnerability allows an attacker to execute arbitrary code by injecting specially crafted arguments in the query string.
 An attacker can use this vulnerability to execute arbitrary code and compromise the target system.

-First, I conduct a search on the Common Vulnerabilities and Exposures (CVE) website and Google to identify any known vulnerabilities affecting the PHP version.
+First, I searched on the Common Vulnerabilities and Exposures (CVE) website and Google to identify any known vulnerabilities affecting the PHP version.
 Next, using Metasploit's auxiliary modules, I confirm the versions of Apache and PHP running on the target machine.
 With this information, I use the search command in Metasploit to access exploits and proof of concepts from the "exploitdb.com" repository, targeting specific vulnerabilities in Apache and PHP.
 Upon identifying a relevant exploit such as exploit/multi/http/php_cgi_arg_injection for PHP, I configure the exploit to create an interactive shell, allowing me to explore the target machine and execute commands.
 Finally, I execute the exploit to gain remote access to the vulnerable machine and confirm the compromise through various commands, verifying elevated privileges if obtained.
 ![alt text](Screenshot_2024-04-26_18-37-43.png)
 ![alt text](Screenshot_2024-04-26_18-38-00.png)